HydroProtocol/hydro-sdk/README.md

         docker-compose pull && docker-compose up -d

     Always pull latest images before docker-compose up (If image doesn't have new version, will not pull).

+## Deposit Mode

+0. Change enviroment `PROXY_MODE` to `deposit` in `docker-compose.yml` file.

+1. Change enviroment `PROXY_ADDRESS` to DepositProxy address which you can find at https://github.com/HydroProtocol/hydro-sdk.

 ## What comes with the SDK?